 A court can set aside a statutory demand if it is shown to be defective.
-This is pursuant to a legal case called Re A Debtor (Number 1 of 1987) 1 WLR 271.
+This is following a legal case called Re A Debtor (Number 1 of 1987) 1 WLR 271.

 There are 2 main types of defective statutory demands:

-- Statutory demands which contain incomplete misleading or inaccurate details of the statutory demand debt claimed by the creditor from the debtor.
+- Statutory demands which contain incomplete misleading or inaccurate details of the statutory demand debt claimed by the creditor from the debtor; or

 - Statutory demands where the statutory demand debt claimed was not in fact due to the creditor at the date the statutory demand was served.